DFT study of Pt-induced Ge(001) reconstructions: Theoretical results

-The empty-state pseudo-STM image (Fig. \ref{fig:beta6empty}) shows some very specific features of this geometry.
+The empty-state pseudo-STM image (Fig.~\ref{fig:beta6empty}) shows some very specific features of this geometry.
 There are \textit{triangular holes} where the Pt atom is located and the Ge atoms of the top layer also create a triangular feature dominated by the zigzag structure of the up-Ge atoms and the Ge atoms in the Pt-Ge dimers.
-Comparison of the empty-state images in Figure \ref{fig:beta6empty} reveals the existence of these features in both images, further strengthening our belief that the \bsu-geometry is the geometry of the $\beta$-terrace.
-Another look at Table \ref{table:geom_energ} also confirms this geometry to be more stable than the Ge $b(2 \times 1)$ surface reconstruction.
-Furthermore, for the $\beta_{6\mathrm{x}}$-geometries, the Pt atoms are also distributed in the most homogeneous way, decreasing the long range interaction between neighboring Pt atoms.
-The pseudo-STM images show only for the \bsu-geometry this level of agreement with the experimental STM images, allowing the \bsu-structure to be presented as \textit{the} geometry of the experimentally observed $\beta$-terrace.\\
+Comparison of the empty-state images in Fig.~\ref{fig:beta6empty} reveals the existence of these features in both images, further strengthening our belief that the \bsu-geometry is the geometry of the $\beta$-terrace.
+Another look at Table~\ref{table:geom_energ} also confirms this geometry to be more stable than the Ge $b(2\times1)$ surface reconstruction.
+Furthermore, for the $\beta_{6\mathrm{x}}$-geometries, the Pt atoms are also distributed in the most homogeneous way.
+The pseudo-STM images show only for the \bsu-geometry this level of agreement with the experimental STM images, allowing the \bsu-structure to be presented as \textit{the} geometry of the experimentally observed $\beta$-terrace.\\ Figure~\ref{fig:10bands_b6u}b shows the band structure of the $\beta_{6\mathrm{u}}$-geometry along the high symmetry lines $\Gamma$-J-K-J$^{\prime}$-$\Gamma$-K of the surface BZ (\textit{cf.}\ Fig.~\ref{fig:6_0SBZ_b6u}).
+Figure~\ref{fig:10bands_b6u}a shows the band structure of the Ge(001) c($4\times2$) reconstruction along the same lines for comparison.
+In general, the two band structures show similar behavior.
+Perpendicular to the dimer row direction, along the J-K and J$^{\prime}$-$\Gamma$ line, the bands show little dispersion.
+Along the J$^{\prime}$-$\Gamma$ line, a few of these bands cross the Fermi level.
+The main difference between the two band structures is located along the $\Gamma$-J and K-J$^{\prime}$ lines.
+For the \bsu-structure we find bands with a strong dispersion opposite to what is seen for the Ge(001) surface.
+These bands are indicated with the ellipses in Fig.~\ref{fig:10bands_b6u}b.
+Furthermore, these bands also cross the Fermi level in the second half of the $\Gamma$-J line and in the first half of the K-J$^{\prime}$ line, resulting in the metallic behavior observed for the $\beta$-terrace. \cite{Gurlu:thesis} Taking a closer look at these specific bands near the crossing of the Fermi level, we find that their character contains three main components.
+The largest component has a Pt-like character.
+The other two (smaller) components have a Ge-like character: more specifically, the second layer Ge atoms bound to the Pt atoms in the top layer and the Ge up-atom of the Ge surface dimer that is located in between the Pt atoms.
+The orbital character of the Pt contribution is mainly $p_x,\ p_y$ and $d_{xz},\ d_{yz}$, making it highly planar.
+The Ge contribution depends on the Ge atoms involved.
+The orbital character of the contribution of second layer Ge atoms is mainly $sp^3$, while the top layer Ge atoms bound to the Pt atom contribute mainly a $p_z$ orbital character, indicating the presence of a $\pi$-bond with energy close to the Fermi level for the Pt-Ge dimer.
+Interestingly, the Ge up-atoms of the Ge dimers in between Pt atoms along the dimer row have a significant contribution to most of the bands we are interested in.
+The orbital character in this case is mostly $p_x$ and $p_y$.
+The presence of bands close to (and crossing) the Fermi level connected to an orbital character directed along the dimer row direction, indicates the possible presence of surface conduction channels along this direction.
+These bands could be the source of the confined states observed in Ref.~\onlinecite{Oncel:prl05} and \onlinecite{Houselt:nanol06}.\\